svin24/svin24.github.io/content/blog/Open-hardware-graveyard.md

 I don't know the answers, but I hope we start seeing improvements.
-I hope that the successful projects will step into a mentorship role to provide up-and-comers with tips on how they made their projects work, and we see a stronger focus on liberating non-free components.
+I hope that the successful projects will step into a mentorship role to provide up-and-comers with tips on how they made their projects work, and that we see a stronger focus on liberating non-free components.
 Perhaps Crowd Supply can do some work in helping to secure investment[^2] for open hardware projects, and continue the good work they're already doing on guiding them through the